pritchardtom/archR_anaconda/anaconda.md

 ## Managing Conda Packages and Environments

-Below are some common commands to assist in the management of conda packages and environments.
+Below are some common commands to assist you in the management of conda packages and environments.

 ### Common Commands
 | Command | Description |